ottenhoff/drupal-lti_tool_provider/README.txt

 The following custom parameters are processed by LTI Tool Provider.

-custom_destination defines a landing page path, if provided it will override the default (home page or group node) landing page. custom_title defines an alternate course/group title, if provided, it will be used as the group title when provisioning groups.
+custom_destination defines a landing page path, if provided it will override the default (home page or group node) landing page.

+custom_destination_label defines a label to override the default Home menu label.

+custom_course_title defines an alternate course/group title, if provided, it will be used as the group title when provisioning groups.

+custom_return_label defines a label to override the default "Return to LMS" menu label.

 This software was developed as a project of the
 Centre for Educational Innovation and Technology (The University of Queensland)